 Campus as Classroom

 Coral Reef Ed-Ventures is an innovative, cooperative educational venture between Smith College and the Hol Chan Marine Reserve in San Pedro, Ambergris Caye, Belize.
-This school-based project helps facilitate community awareness of reef ecology and supports and encourages reef preservation.
-An interdisciplinary team of Smith College undergraduate students develop and facilitate two environmental education camps for the island’s youth.
+This environmental education program began in 2000 to increase community awareness of reef system ecology and to encourage its conservation.
+Every summer since, an interdisciplinary team of Smith College undergraduate students develop and facilitate two environmental education camps for the island’s youth.

 Class of 2018